Symptoms Of A Bad ECU And Replacement Cost

 Limp Mode Car

-All ECU problems will, of course, be electrical (at a fundamental level).
+All ECU problems will, of course, be electronic (at a fundamental level).

-Anything could happen if something goes wrong in a circuit board or connection.
-The slightest unusual thing could be a symptom of a bad ECU.
+Anything could happen if something goes awry in a circuit board or link.
+The slightest abnormal thing could be a symptom of a faulty ECU.

 • Limp mode